 Wholesaler Exception.
 The Wholesaler exception allows for an exemption from the CAT if the business sells to a wholesaler in Oregon and receives certification at the time of sale from the wholesaler that the wholesaler will sell the goods and products outside of Oregon.
 “Wholesaler” means a person or company primarily doing business by merchant distribution of tangible personal property to retailers or to other wholesalers.

 Registration and Filing Requirements

 Businesses and unitary groups with commercial activity of more than $750,000 during the tax year are required to register with the Department of Revenue.
+Businesses are required to register for the CAT within 30 days of passing $750,000 in Oregon commercial activity for the year.
 Penalties for failing to register include a maximum monthly fine of $100 for every month the business fails to register or $1,000 in a calendar year.

 Quarterly estimated payments of the CAT are required.
-The CAT is filed annually by April 15 with the Department of Revenue and filed separately from the state corporate tax.<-- Return to blog
+The CAT is filed annually by April 15 with the Department of Revenue and filed separately from the state corporate tax.

 This article is intended as a summary only.
 For additional details on how the new tax law may affect your business, please contact Natalya Belonozhko at email@example.com.